obnosis/backtrack-scripts-1/README.md

 Backtrack Scripts
 =================

-To automate certain aspects in Kali to make your life easier
+To automate certain aspects in Backtrack to make your life easier

 To Download
 ===========